ArchLars/archtutorial/arch_kde_tutorial.md

 ---

+# OPTIONAL: Post-Install Tutorial
+Head to `arch_post_tutorial.md` to do the post-install tutorial.

 # OPTIONAL: How to fix those annoying 'missing firmware' warnings in mkinitcpio

 * Whenever you write `mkinitcpio -P` you keep being annoyed by firmware that you are supposedly missing.
 * If this bothers you, check out my tutorial, `mkinitcpio-fix.md` to remove those

+---